Nepal Trekking Permit: Everything you need to know

 • Rural Municipality Trekking Permit

-It is a special permit issued by the local administration of the rural municipality to enter and trek in the respected municipalities in Nepal.
-It is compulsory to enter the rural municipalities for trekking and traveling while it cost varies according to the length of the trek and particular municipality.
+It is a special permit issued by the local administration of the rural municipality to enter and trek in the respective municipalities in Nepal.
+It is compulsory to enter the rural municipalities for trekking and traveling, while the cost varies according to the length of the trek and particular municipality.
 The local government office of the rural municipality is in charge of issuing this permit.

-A Rural Municipality Trekking Permit followed by a TIMS card or TAAN permit grants access to enter this region in Nepal.
-Different trekking routes require different permits to enter and trek, so you must have information regarding it which will be provided by local trekking agencies.
+A Rural Municipality Trekking Permit allows to enter this region in Nepal.
+Different trekking routes require different permits to enter and trek, so you must have information regarding it, which will be provided by local trekking agencies.
 With a certified guide or porter and necessary permits, one can trek freely in the trekking areas in Nepal.

 • A recent passport-size photo

-• Complete documents of travel and health insurance
+• Proof documents of travel and health insurance

 The local as well as foreign trekkers should value the customs and traditions of local people.
 The traveler should avoid that thing that goes against the norms and cultural practices of society.

-• There should be at least two trekkers for the adventure, individual trekking is not allowed.
+• There should be at least two trekkers for the adventure; individual trekking is not allowed. and hiring a guide for the trek is necessary.

 • At the time of hiking, one should follow the instructions properly given by the trekking leaders in the restricted areas.

-• Those mountaineer who have gained the expedition permits must have trekking permits as well.
-This will help them to pass through Restricted areas during their journey in peak climbing.
+• Those mountaineers who have gained the expedition permits must have trekking permits as well.
+This will help them to pass through restricted areas during their journey in peak climbing.
 In this case, the mountaineer should not pay for trekking fees.

-Required documents for entry permit in restricted areas
+Required documents for permit in Restricted Areas with Agency

-The permit grants in restricted areas of the trekking region are issued by the immigration office's department if you have the following documents:
+The permit grants in restricted areas of the trekking region are issued by the immigration office's department if trekkers alone have the following documents.
+The documents from the agency will be managed by the agency itself.

-• A photocopy of a valid visa sufficient to cover trekking itinerary days
+• Photocopy of a valid passport, a valid Nepali visa sufficient to cover trekking itinerary days, and 2-4 of the most recent passport-sized photos.

 Need Help?
 Call Us on WhatsApp+977 9851323302orChat with us